Mitsubishi J8M Shūsui: Design and development

-The Japanese decided to attempt to copy the Me 163 using a basic instructional manual on the Komet in the hands of naval mission member Commander Eiichi Iwaya, who had travelled to Singapore in the I-29 and flown on to Japan when the submarine docked.
-Germany tried to send another Komet in U-864, but the submarine was sunk near Bergen by British submarine in February 1945.
+In response to these losses, Japanese officials decided to initiate a reverse engineering effort using a basic instructional manual on the Me 163 in the hands of naval mission member Commander Eiichi Iwaya, who had travelled to Singapore in the I-29 and flown on to Japan when the submarine docked.
+From its inception, the project was a joint venture between the Imperial Japanese Army Air Service (JAAF) and the Imperial Japanese Navy Air Service (JNAF), in accordance with the Army-Navy Aeronautical Technology Committee accord of August 1943, which stipulated that the services would collaborate in the development of advanced aeronautical weapons.
+While the JAAF were responsible for the development of the liquid-fuelled rocket engine, the JNAF were to oversee the production of the airframe; the JNAF also initiated work on an alternative turbojet powerplant.

-From its inception, the project was a joint Imperial Japanese Army Air Service (JAAF)/Imperial Japanese Navy Air Service (JNAF) venture.
-The JAAF wanted a new design to be drawn up.
-The JNAF, on the other hand, felt the design should mimic the German Komet because it had already proven to be a stable aerodynamic body.
-It was the JNAF which won and issued the 19-shi specification in July 1944 for the design of the rocket-powered defence fighter.
-The contract went to Mitsubishi Jukogyo KK, which would produce both the JNAF version the J8M1 Shūsui and the JAAF version Ki-200.
+Early on, there were some disagreements between the services however; while the JAAF wanted a new design to be drawn up as it judged there to be little difference in workload for a clean-sheet design, the JNAF preferred the design to be an accurate reproduction of the German Me 163 because it had already proven to be a stable aerodynamic body.
+It was the JNAF's position that emerged victorious, leading to the issuing of the 19-shi specification in July 1944 for the design of the rocket-powered defence fighter.
+Shortly thereafter, the contract was awarded to Mitsubishi Jukogyo KK, upon which point the company became responsible for both design and production of the aircraft; the project was headed by the aeronautical engineer Mijiro Takahashi.
+Takahashi worked in close coordination with the First Naval Air Technical Arsenal.
+Mitsubishi worked on the development of both the JNAF version (the J8M1 Shūsui) and the JAAF version (Ki-200).